The Learning Station Complaints Policy and Procedure

 Our policy covers complaints about:

-any action, or lack of action, by our staff or others engaged on The Learning Station business
+- any action, or lack of action, by our staff or others, engaged in The Learning Station business

 We refer to these complaints as "service complaints".